antonguzun/lazy_crafter/README.md

 - Mods filtering by item class, item base, item level and text search.
 (Not tested enought, there are some represenation mods mistakes)
 - Crafting chance calculation is not ready
-- Auto crafting is not ready, but you can try it in develop mod.
+- Auto crafting is not stable, but you can try it.
 (Ctrl+Alt+C on item with "currency in hand")

 ### Planned features